AliFatahadoost/JaliFrame-Stand-Alone/README.md

 # Design Philosophy

-Jali Frame is built around a few deliberately strong opinions.

 ### SQL is not the enemy.

-Jali does not try to hide the database behind an ORM abstraction.
+Jali Frame does not attempt to hide SQL behind an ORM.

-You define SQL through the framework's query builders and conventions.
+The database remains a first-class part of the application.

 ### CRUD should not require boilerplate.

-If a screen is fundamentally:
+When a screen is fundamentally:

 ```text
 SELECT